How to Clean Your Jewelry Like an Expert

 HOW TO CLEAN YOUR JEWELRY BY MATERIAL

 There are several easy ways to clean silver jewelry, all depending on your level of comfort and preference.
-I singled out three most commonly used ones.
+We singled out three most commonly used ones.

 - Dish soap is a great quick fix if you don’t have much time and resources.
 All you need to do is mix a few drops of dish soap with warm water.
 Dip a soft cloth into the solution and rub your silver jewelry with it to remove tarnish.
 Then rinse with cool water and buff dry with another clean cloth.

 - Baking soda is excellent for heavier tarnish and stubborn debris.
 There are two ways to do it.
 One way is to pour 1 cup of hot water into a bowl and mix with 1-2 cups of baking soda.
 Soak your jewelry into the solution for about 10 minutes and to strip away the debris.
 Then rinse jewelry under cool water for 30 seconds, or if you have smaller pieces such as stud earrings and dainty rings, pour cool water in another bowl and place the jewelry there to remove baking soda and the residue.
 Once you do that pat jewelry with a clean cloth.
 Another way is to make a paste first.
 Mix 3 parts of baking soda with 1 part of water in a small dish.
 For example, 3 tbsp of baking soda and 1 tbsp of water is enough for a few pieces of jewelry.
 Dissolve well until a sticky paste-like solution is made.
 Then apply it to the jewelry and scrub well with a clean toothbrush.
 Follow by rinsing and drying it.